DtxdF/AppJail/README.md

 appjail fstab jail debian mount -a
 ```

 `appjail fstab` can also see the mounted devices for the given jail.
-For example, I want to see the mounted devices for my jail called `movies`:
+For example, I want to see the mounted devices for my jail named `movies`:

 ```
 # appjail fstab jail movies set -d /dev/da0s1 -m /mnt/07181 -t msdosfs